ZaharBagniuk/MovieTube/movie-tube/README.md

 # Getting Started with Movie Tube App
-MovieTube is a fast movies search platform that provides a user with the functionality to search through the [The Movie DB](https://www.themoviedb.org/) service database.
+MovieTube is a fast movies search engine that provides a user with the functionality to search through the [The Movie DB](https://www.themoviedb.org/) service database.

 While visiting dashboard page(w/o any parameters in the URL), a user can see a list of top-rated movies.